1940 Brocklesby mid-air collision

 On 29 September 1940, a mid-air collision occurred over Brocklesby, New South Wales, Australia.
 The accident was unusual in that the aircraft involved, two Royal Australian Air Force (RAAF) Avro Ansons of No. 2 Service Flying Training School, remained locked together after colliding, and then landed safely.
-The collision stopped the engines of the upper Anson, but those of the machine underneath continued to run, allowing the aircraft to keep flying.
-Both navigators and the pilot of the lower Anson bailed out.
+The collision stopped the engines of the upper Anson, but those of the one underneath continued to run, allowing the aircraft to keep flying.
+The navigators of both aircraft and the pilot of the lower Anson bailed out.
 The pilot of the upper Anson found that he was able to control the interlocked aircraft with his ailerons and flaps, and made an emergency landing in a nearby paddock.
-All four crewmen survived the incident, and the upper Anson was repaired and returned to flight service.
+All four crewmen survived the incident.
+The upper Anson was repaired and returned to flight service; the lower Anson was used as an instructional airframe.

 Training school and flight details

 No. 2 Service Flying Training School (SFTS), based at RAAF Station Forest Hill near Wagga Wagga, New South Wales, was one of several pilot training facilities formed in the early years of World War II as part of Australia's contribution to the Empire Air Training Scheme.
 After basic aeronautical instruction at an elementary flying training school, pupils went on to an SFTS to learn techniques they would require as operational (or "service") pilots, including instrument flying, night flying, cross-country navigation, advanced aerobatics, formation flying, dive bombing, and aerial gunnery.
 No. 2 SFTS's facilities were still under construction when its first course commenced on 29 July 1940.

 On 29 September 1940, two of the school's Avro Ansons took off from Forest Hill for a cross-country training exercise over southern New South Wales.
 Tail number N4876 was piloted by Leading Aircraftman Leonard Graham Fuller, 22, from Cootamundra, with Leading Aircraftman Ian Menzies Sinclair, 27, from Glen Innes, as navigator.
 Tail number L9162 was piloted by Leading Aircraftman Jack Inglis Hewson, 19, from Newcastle, with Leading Aircraftman Hugh Gavin Fraser, 27, from Melbourne, as navigator.
 Their planned route was expected to take them first to Corowa, then to Narrandera, then back to Forest Hill.